18 Reasons Why You NEED To Lift Weights, Especially If You’re a Woman

 Strength training, resistance training, weight lifting, etc. are not just about building bigger muscles.
 Sure, one popular goal is to grow size-wise, but the majority of people who train religiously acknowledge that the benefits go far beyond muscular growth.
 Here are 18 reasons why you NEED to lift weights, right now.

-1. It builds muscle and burns fat simultaneously — that equates to a lean, sexy body.
+1. It builds muscle and burns fat — that equates to a LEAN body.

-What else could you want?
-This is one of the major reasons why most people strength train, and the big motivating factor behind my crazy, obsessed fit lifestyle.
-Society weighs appearance so heavily, which makes it vital to look good.
+And what else could you want?
+Aesthetics and looking great naked are one of the driving forces behind why most people strength train.
+Society weighs appearance so heavily, which makes it vital to look your best.
+It also produces self-confidence.
 Not only that, but a muscular, lean, toned body screams health and strength.
 A healthy, strong person is an attractive person that people gravitate towards.

 Apparently “attractive” people make 3-4% more money on average than those with below-average looks.
 Well, well, look at that.